-- 1. A blood sample (approximately 3 tablespoons) will be drawn from a vein in your arm, or if you are having surgery, from the IV line that is placed for anesthesia, or a saliva sample (approximately 2 tablespoons) will be collected from you and sent to Dr. Gleeson's laboratory. - 2.
+- 1. A blood sample (approximately 3 tablespoons) may be drawn from a vein in your arm, or if you are having surgery, from the IV line that is placed for anesthesia, or a saliva sample (approximately 2 tablespoons) will be collected from you and sent to Dr. Gleeson's laboratory. - 2.
 If you are having surgery, the surgeon will save a small piece of tissue that would have been thrown away otherwise. - 3.
 If you/your child has an HPDL mutation, we may request an additional blood draw (about half a teaspoon) to analyze metabolome levels.
 We may also ask if you agree to have you/your child undergo neurological examinations at the clinic, neurodevelopmental tests, and various assessments of neurological functions.
 Additionally, we might request you to complete questionnaires and interviews that assess various aspects of neurologic function, adaptive behavior, and quality of life for both you/your child and yourself as caregivers.
 In total, assessments can take between 1-3 hours per appointment. - 4.
-In order to localize the genetic cause of brain development in your family, we may also request to obtain DNA sample from other family members. - 5.
+In order to localize the genetic cause of brain development in your family, we also may need to obtain a DNA sample in the form of saliva or a dried blood spot of 3-5 drops of blood obtained through a finger prick from other family members. - 5.
 You may be asked to sign a release to allow your medical records to be forwarded to Dr. Gleeson for review. - 6.
 If you choose, you will be notified of results obtained through this study.
 We will not disclose non-maternity or non-paternity information. - 7.
-After drawing your blood or saliva, and surgical tissue if applicable, Dr. Gleeson will be responsible for deciding how it will be used.
+After drawing your blood, taking a dried blood spot, taking saliva, or surgical tissue if applicable, Dr. Gleeson will be responsible for deciding how it will be used.
 The sample may be used for additional research carried out in Dr. Gleeson's lab.
 In addition to Dr. Gleeson, your genetic material can be shared with current and future researchers collaborating on this project.
 The sample will not include your name or any other identifying information, but it will be sent with the name of the disease that we are studying in your family.
 Once identifiers have been removed, we will not ask for your consent for the use or sharing of your specimens in other research.
 Your sample may be used to validate new genetic mutations or to identify additional mutations in new genes.
 You consent to such uses.
 If you later decide you do not want your blood used for research, you can tell Dr. Gleeson and we will do our best to destroy your sample. - 8.
 In order to help advance future patient screening strategies, a new condition in our research study might require that your DNA sequence, diagnosis, and de-identified pedigree data be deposited into the NIH's (National Institute of Health) dbGAP and similar databases.
 Your personally identifiable information (PII) will not be shared on this database.
 Your PII will remain confidential.
 Only de-identified genetic data would be deposited into the dbGaP database.